Skip to main content

 Learn horsemanship, interact with rescued animals, learn about zoo animals and more!

-Published on: February 26, 2025
+Published on:

 Boy riding a horse at summer camp

 Most children love animals, but city life puts some limits on how much of that love families can express.
 Summer camp is a great place for city kids to explore their interest in all creatures great and small.
-Read on for camps where kids can learn horsemanship, interact with rescued animals, learn about zoo animals, or discover the birds, insects and other critters in a park.
+Read on for camps where kids can learn horsemanship, interact with rescued animals, learn about zoo animals or discover the birds, insects and other critters in a park.

 Woodland Park Zoo (Seattle)

 These day camps teach STEAM skills, scientific inquiry, global conservation and, of course, all about the animals.
-Developmentally appropriate, standards-based curricula are specific to each program, divided into tiers by age.
+Developmentally appropriate, standards-based curricula are specific to each program, which are divided into tiers by age.
 Note that campers do not interact with zoo animals.
 Extended day care and financial assistance are available.

 Ages: 5–13